ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/PV-Naming.md

 ### Private names

 Sometimes we have a need to define PVs which are only used internally by the IOC, and never by outside programs.
-These "private" names will use a leading underscore on the first logically private element of a hierarchy.
+These "private" names will use a leading underscore on the last logically private element of a hierarchy.

 For example: